Almost every single website and recipe for making bone broth mentions using apple cider vinegar.

 The acidic nature of any type of vinegar will kill bacteria and make sure your finished broth is still safe to consume after a few days.

-This works similar to the way pickling preserves vegetables and fish.
+This works similarly to the way pickling preserves vegetables and fish.

 Store your broth in the fridge after it has cooled or freeze it for long-term storage.

 If any type of vinegar will work to leach out minerals and act as a preservative, why do so many recipes call for apple cider vinegar?